#SorryNotSorry, I don’t like the beach

 It’s hot all the time??

 But really, it’s just this: Why would I vacation somewhere hot when it’s hot all the fucking time already?
-A vacation is supposed to be a break from the usual and I just don’t think swapping city heat for beach heat is all that different.
+Vacation is a break.
+I just don’t think swapping city heat for beach heat is different.

 Give me actual-jacket-weather anytime.

 If I’m being real though, I actually don’t mind the beach in the evenings.
 I can cool down beside a campfire on the sand with a drink in hand and be completely satisfied.
-Just don’t get me wet so I can rub the sand off when I make my way back to cement floors.
+Just don’t get me wet.

 Art Alexandra Lara